nickbryan/httputil/README.md

 ## TODO
 * [ ] Implement the remaining problem details for common errors.
+* [ ] Review the docs for problem details to ensure they are correct and sufficient.
 * [ ] Update handler code to return the correct problem when they are all defined (empty body for example).
 * [ ] Update README to highlight problem json as a feature and provide examples of usage.
 * [ ] How do we allow people to return a custom error payload if required so they are not locked to problem json?